ricardoues/Traffic-Sign-Classifier/writeup.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data in order to avoid problems with numerical precision.

-I decided to generate additional data because ...
+I decided to generate additional data because the data is unbalanced.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used oversampling because it is easy to implement but can increase the learning time.
+Since that stochastic gradient is used the learning time is not a problem.
+Other techniques can be used to treat with unbalanced classification problems, such as: modified the cost function, generate augmented data, and so on.

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.